mattermost/mattermost-load-test/docs/operator.md

 | %ADMIN_EMAIL% | The email you used to create the first account | This must be the first account created on the system |
 | %ADMIN_PASSWORD% | The password you used to create the first account | |

-Save the manifest and apply it with:
+Save the manifest and then apply it with:

 ```
 $ kubectl apply -f <path-to-configmap.yaml>